 Forgive us, dear readers, but your faithful servant has to lie down for a bit to recover from the shock.
 None other than the Los Angeles Times, the usual haven of NIMBYism, has come out editorially in favor of — dare we say it? — private property rights.
 And not just any ol’ property rights, but property rights in what is usually referred to around here as “unspoiled” land.

 It seems that a fellow named Mohamed Hadid acquired some land near the picturesque Franklin Canyon Park in the mountains near — where else? — Beverly Hills, and evidently being a rational sort, wants to build some homes there, for which this land is zoned.
+This man happens to be the father of Gigi and Bella Hadid, two models who particularly have found fame on Instagram, as shown by bella hadid instagram.
+Real estate runs through this mans blood, and it seems he is persistent about his new project.
 Ah, but this displeases local NIMBYs who over the years have been using it for hiking and other recreational activities.
 So the NIMBYs feel that by their use of Hadid’s land over the years a trail easement has been established by prescription.
 But wait.
 There is a moral dimension to this.
 Quoth the Times: “Even though that may be true, we don’t think it’s right.
 This is Hadid’s land; his and the previous owners’ generosity in allowing others to use it up to this point shouldn’t be repaid by lawsuits or by requiring him to give up or sell his land.”
 Editorial, Franklin Canyon Hikers: Treading on Private Property, L.A.
 Times, April 27, 2011.
 Go to here.

 Wow!
 What will they think of next down at Times-Mirror Square?